microscaler/fleetingdns/docs/engineering/E8-Security_&_Hardening_(Design_v0.1).md

 ### Ephemeral Client Cert Flow

 * Each `edf forward` session receives a signed ephemeral TLS certificate with a 30–60 min expiry
-* Signed by EDF-owned internal CA (X.509 root pinned in hub/edge components)
+* Signed by FDF-owned internal CA (X.509 root pinned in hub/edge components)
 * Private key generated in CLI, stored in memory only
 * Certificate + public key stored in etcd and cached in hub for validation